Nursing is a job of service to others when they are most in need.

 - Hospice care nurses: Hospice nurses care for patients at the end of life and help them live as comfortably as possible.
 These nurses specialize in palliative care and need extremely good communication skills to help patients and their families.

 - Nurse educators: Nurse educators are found in hospitals and nursing schools.
 In hospitals, they work with student nurses to teach patient care or alongside medical researchers.
-In nursing colleges, they are similar to any professor, creating lesson plans, teaching online and/or in the classroom, and evaluating students.
+In nursing colleges, nurse educators are similar to any instructor; they create lesson plans, teach online and/or in the classroom, and evaluate students.

 4. Nurses Combine Science and Service

 Nursing is, of course, based in science.
-But nursing is also an art, based in the intuition and moral compass of the nurse at hand.
+But nursing is also an art, based on the intuition and moral compass of the nurse at hand.

 Put another way, a nurse needs both hard skills—education, technique, experience—and soft skills, such as communication, teamwork, problem-solving, intuition, empathy, and professionalism.
 According to American Nurse Today, the Journal of the American Nursing Association, “It is vital that nursing leaders mentor and create work environments that encourage nurses to develop soft skills, which will enhance the use of both teamwork and collaboration and lead to the ultimate goal of improving patient outcomes.”
 If you want to become a nurse, you’ll need to practice excellent soft skills.